 Using a spirit level, verify the horizontal alignment of the cabinets' assembly.
 The overall surface you're working on should be perfectly level in the length as well as in the depth before you begin installing your countertop.
 The surface is level when the bubble is in the center of the glass.

 Step 2 - Line up Countertop

 Lining up the countertop can be difficult because you have to allow for everything else that may be installed after.
 Be sure it is flush up to the wall unless the backsplash is to be installed separately.
 If so, you can leave a gap against the wall that is as thick as the backsplash, but no wider, essentially basing it on the front overhang of the counter, making sure it is even throughout the entire length.
 Typically, you will want it to be from an inch to 1 1/2 inches.

 Use the level again to make sure the counter is level.
 If you found before that the surface was level, chances are the counter still will be very close.
 It is important to make sure though, in case the counter is off at all.
 It is much easier to fix now than once it is attached.

 Step 4 - Screw

 Attach the counter to the cabinets using a screw gun.
-To determine the size of the screws to use, consider the height and thickness of your countertop.
-You will be securing the screws into the cabinet's nailers, and you will want to make sure that they are long enough to go through and hold.
+To determine the size of the screws to use, consider the thickness of your countertop and the fastening brackets used.
+You will be securing the screws making sure the screws will not come through the surface.

 Step 6 - Apply Caulk